-The tax advantage of a foreign trust is its classification as a “grantor trust”.
+The tax advantage of a foreign trust is its classification as a “grantor trust.”
+This tax plan uses a special asset protection section of the tax code, section 679.

 Unlike a domestic trust, all assets transferred to a foreign trust are allowed “grantor trust” status (with one tax planning exception explained below).
 They are also excluded from the taxable estate of the settlor.

 The play time is about 22 minutes.
-Or, If you would like to brainstorm your tax planning, then please call me, Brian Dooley CPA, at 949-939-3414 for a free one hour consultation.
+Or, If you would like to brainstorm your tax planning, then please call me, Brian Dooley CPA, at 949-939-3414 for a consultation.

 If you want to defer income taxes, then fund the foreign trust with a loan due within five years.
-Such a loan is called a “qualified obligation“.
+Such a loan is called a “qualified obligation.”
 This makes the trust a tax deferral vehicle.
 The tax deferral can last for more than a century.
+This type of a trust is named “non-grantor foreign trust.”

 Learn the basics on offshore trust on this short video.
 Be an expert with my easy to read book, International Taxation in America, available at Amazon.